eric-gitta-moore/whistle.http-interceptor/README.md

 [English](README.md) | [中文](README.cn.md)

-A whistle plugin for modifying HTTP requests and responses.
+A whistle plug-in that uses JavaScript to dynamically modify HTTP requests and responses.

 ## Installation